• Skip to primary navigation

 Instructions

 • Rinse meat under cold water and dry with paper towels.
 Season with salt and pepper.
-Add flour to a shallow dish.
-Dredge seasoned pork in the flour.

 • Heat 2 tablespoons of butter in a large skillet.
 When the butter foams, add the pork to the skillet.
 Cook until golden, searing the meat for 4 minutes on each side and transfer to your slow cooker.